 "Motorcyclists who ride at high speed without earplugs are risking Noise-Induced Hearing Loss “

-The amount of noise that can damage your hearing is surprisingly low to some people, after 80 dB, in a work environment, some form of ear protection should be worn.
-This means that in your personal life, you should also wear some ear protection when you are exposed to sounds above this level.
-When riding your Motorbike, you will almost aways be exposed to noise levels above this volume
+The amount of noise that can damage your hearing is low to some people, after 80 dB, in a work environment, some form of ear protection should be worn.
+This means that in your personal life, also wear some ear protection when you are exposed to sounds above this level.
+When riding your Motorbike, you will almost always be exposed to noise levels above this volume.

 The infographic below should give you some idea of what the decibel level of everyday noises are:

 There are several options that are available for earplugs when riding.
-All of them will work when it comes to protecting your hearing, and it comes down to what you want when riding.
-Below are some of the types available, and we recommend some of each model so that you can always get the best.
+All of them will work for protecting your hearing, and it comes down to what you want when riding.
+Below are some types available, and we recommend some of each model so that you can always get the best.

-are the moldable kind of plug.
+Are the moldable plug.
 You get a lump of silicon, which you roll into a ball and mold to the shape of your ears.
 This type of plug is cheap, fits perfectly into your ear, and should never come out.
-It will reduce all of the sounds a lot.
+It will reduce all the sounds.

-These do not stick out of your ears, and of all of the types of plug, these will keep things from going into your ear.
-They are waterproof
+These do not stick out of your ears, and of all the plugs, these will keep things from going into your ear.
+They are waterproof.

-These earplugs are designed to reduce noise evenly to maintain the full spectrum of sound, while protecting hearing.
+These earplugs reduce noise evenly to maintain the full spectrum of sound, while protecting hearing.
 Won’t muffle music or voices as silicon plugs do.

 These are the best type of earplugs for motorcycles, as they have been developed with riding in mind.
-Work in a similar way to the fidelity plugs above.
+Work similarly to the fidelity plugs above.